FalkoWiese/uacl_cpp/README.md

    development of **OPC UA** applications on **Linux** (in **C++/Java**) and **Microsoft Windows **(in **C++/C#/Java**), for Client (for **C++** under usage of **uaf**) and Server Applications!

- - OPC UA (OPC Unified Architecture) is the next generation standard for secure, reliable and scalable industrial communication.
+ - OPC UA (OPC Unified Architecture) is the current standard for secure, reliable and scalable industrial communication.

- - In short, the UACL is **OPC UA made easy!**
+ - In short, the UACL is **OPC UA made easy**!

 Why?